 A number of GCIP Initial Datasets (GIDS) were prepared to provide data services support during the 2-yr buildup period prior to the start of the 5-yr EOP in October 1995.
 GIDS-1 covered the period from 1 February to 30 April 1992 and included data from the STorm-scale Operational and Research Meteorology (STORM)-Fronts Experiment Systems Test (FEST) augmented by an additional six weeks of atmospheric, hydrological, and land surface data from existing data centers for the central Mississippi River basin.
 GIDS-2 is planned to consist of two abnormal climate events in the Mississippi River basin, i.e. the 1988 drought and the 1993 floods.
 GIDS-3 consists of data collected during the GCIP Integrated Systems Test (GIST) which took place from 1 April to 31 August 1994, with a concentrated effort during the summer season of June, July, and August.
 The GIST took place in the LSA-SW (see Figure 1-1).
 GIDS-4 consists of data collected during the GCIP 1995 Enhanced Seasonal Observing Period (ESOP-95) which was also conducted in the LSA-SW (1 April - 30 September 1995).
-The GIDS-4 CD-ROM is scheduled to be completed by approximately November 1996.
+The GIDS-4 CD-ROM is scheduled to be completed by approximately March 1997.
 A GCIP Reference Dataset (GREDS) was completed in early 1995.
 The 17 different datasets on this CD-ROM contain data that are expected to change little if any during the next two to three years.
 A summary of the contents of each of the above datasets is given in the GCIP Major Activities Plan for 1996, 1997 and Outlook for 1998 (IGPO 1995).

 The first dataset collected during the 5-yr EOP was the ESOP-96 which took place from 1 April to 30 September 1996 in the LSA-SW.
-The ESOP-96 CD-ROM is scheduled to be completed by approximately July 1997.
+A CD-ROM will be compiled for the ESOP-96 dataset.
+The first dataset collected outside of the LSA-SW was the ESOP-97 which took place from 1 October 1996 to 30 May 1997 in the LSA-NC.
+A CD-ROM will be compiled for the ESOP-97 dataset.